How to respond to guest reviews or

 in response to a critical guests review …

-… a platform that invites your guests to praise and criticize your business based on their rules…
+… on a booking platform that invites your guests to praise and criticize your business based on their rules…

 It’s nothing short of amazing.
 What originally started out as a corporation to provide better visibility, has now become the main marketing tool to many hotels: